armory/docs/content/en/scale-agent/install/_index.md

 {{< include "scale-agent/agent-compat-matrix.md" >}}

+**@TODO** Install paths

+1. all-in-one spinnaker/plugin/service all in same cluster and namespace as spinnaker
+1. using an existing spinnaker instance -> install plugin and same cluster and namespace as spinnaker (spinnaker service mode/infrastructure mode)
+1. using an existing spinnaker instance -> install plugin in spinnaker, install service in different cluster(s)  (use provided K8s manifests or helm chart for service(s))
+1. using an existing CDSH instance -> install plugin and service in same cluster and namespace as CDSH (spinnaker service mode/infrastructure mode) -> all files should be in kustomize repo and have recipe for this (or tell user how to modify their existing recipe)
+1. using an existing CDSH instance -> install plugin in CDSH, install service in different cluster(s)  (use provided K8s manifests or helm chart for service(s))

 **@TODO Evaluation use case chart; all these guides should use Spinnaker service mode**

 | Use Case | Guide | K8s Acct Config |